Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 ## The sources of the religion

 Al-Islām is built upon two primary sources [ Among the legislative sources of Islām are also the ijmā’ (agreement of the Muslims) and the *qiyās* (analogy based on other evidences from the Qurān and *Sunnah*).
-The statements and the beliefs of the *Sahābah* (رضي‬ الله عنهم‬) are furthermore considered to be a part of the *Sunnah* itself, since it is not claimed that they would speak about the religion from themselves, rather they would only speak based on what they knew from the Messenger of Allāh (ﷺ). ] , and that is the Qurān and the *Sunnah*.
+The statements and the beliefs of the *Sahābah* (رضي الله عنهم) are furthermore considered to be a part of the *Sunnah* itself, since it is not claimed that they would speak about the religion from themselves, rather they would only speak based on what they knew from the Messenger of Allāh (ﷺ). ] , and that is the Qurān and the *Sunnah*.
 Everything which does not have its foundation in any of these two, then it is misguidance and rejected for the one who believes in it.

    **But can anyone understand the Qurān and the *Sunnah* as he wishes or desires?
 The answer is no.**